elastisys/compliantkubernetes/docs/user-guide/go-live.md

     - **Why?** This ensures that the application and platform team agreed on who backs up what, instead of ending up thinking that "backing up this thingy" is the other team's problem.
     - **How?** Ask the administrator to destroy the environment and restore from off-site backups.
 Check if your application is back up and its data is restored as expected.
     - **Desired outcome**: Measured recovery point and recovery time is acceptable.
-    - **Possible resolution**: Ensure you store application either in PersistentVolumes -- these are backed up by default in Compliant Kubernetes -- or a managed database hosted inside Compliant Kubernetes.
+    - **Possible resolution**: Ensure you store application either in PersistentVolumes -- these are backed up by default in Welkin -- or a managed database hosted inside Welkin.
 - [ ] Redeployment of the application from scratch works.
     - **Why?** This ensures that no tribal knowledge exists and your Git repository is truly the only source of truth.
     - **How?** Ask your administrator to "reset" the environment, i.e., remove all container images, remove all cached container images, remove all Kubernetes resources, etc. Redeploy your application.